microsoft/DirectXTK12/README.md

 ## Release Notes

+* In the June 2021 release or later, the VS 2019 projects of this library build the HLSL shaders with Shader Model 6 via DXC.
+Since the NuGet still builds using VS 2017, the build-in shaders in that version are currently Shader Model 5.1.
+See [this wiki page](https://github.com/microsoft/DirectXTK12/wiki/Shader-Model-6) for more information.
+The Microsoft GDK projects always use Shader Model 6.

-* Starting with the June 2020 release, this library makes use of typed enum bitmask flags per the recommendation of the _C++ Standard_ section *17.5.2.1.3 Bitmask types*.
+* Starting with the June 2020 release, this library makes use of [typed enum bitmask flags](https://walbourn.github.io/modern-c++-bitmask-types/) per the recommendation of the _C++ Standard_ section *17.5.2.1.3 Bitmask types*.
 This may have *breaking change* impacts to client code:

   * You cannot pass the ``0`` literal as your flags value.
 Instead you must make use of the appropriate default enum value: ``AudioEngine_Default``, ``SoundEffectInstance_Default``, ``ModelLoader_Clockwise``, ``DDS_LOADER_DEFAULT``, or ``WIC_LOADER_DEFAULT``.